 Most of the buildings around S. Maria Maggiore were erected in the late XIXth century.
-At the corner with Via di S. Maria Maggiore (leading to Via Panisperna) two old palaces survived, although their appearance was modified in 1873 when the street level was lowered.
+Two old palaces on the southern side of the basilica survived, although their appearance was modified in 1873 when the street level was lowered.

 One of them was the house of Gian Lorenzo Bernini for more than twenty years (he then moved to Via della Mercede, near Palazzo di Propaganda Fide), the other one is known as

 Palazzo Imperiali Borromeo and it was built in the late XVIth century; it belonged to the Rospigliosi, the family of Pope Clement IX; in the XVIIIth century it was acquired by the Imperiali, an important Genoese family, who used it for housing religious institutions, one of which was founded by Cardinal Vitaliano Borromeo.